 Nonia works part-time in Literature, Drama and Creative Writing, and part-time as a Learning Enhancement Tutor in the Student Support Service.
-She particularly enjoys how these two roles support and enhance each other to develop her pedagogical practice and ability to support students' writing.
+She particularly enjoys how these two roles work together to develop her pedagogical practice and ability to support students' writing.

 Key Research Interests

 Her forthcoming edited collection, British Avant-Garde Fiction of the 1960s (EUP, 2018), comes out of PhD and further research, and seeks to intervene in the resurgence of interest in this literary period.
-She is currently writing on Doris Lessing and Muriel Spark, playfulness and cliché in Ann Quin, and the gendering of experimental writing in the post-WWII era.
+She is also currently researching Doris Lessing and Muriel Spark materials in the BACW at UEA, and writing on madness, formal experiment, playfulness and cliché in Ann Quin.

 Nonia is a member of the Modern and Contemporary Research group at UEA, the British Association for Modernist Studies, and the British Association for Contemporary Literature Studies.

-At UEA, she has lectured and taught seminars for a wide range of modules in LDC, including Reading Texts, Literature in History, Modernism, Critical Theory and Three Women Writers.
-She enjoys supervising dissertations and projects, because she is particularly interested in encouraging students to explore and develop their critical writing processes.
+At UEA, Nonia has lectured and taught seminars for a wide range of modules in LDC, including Reading Texts, Literature in History, Modernism, Fiction After Modernism, Critical Theory, The Short Story and Three Women Writers.
+She enjoys supervising dissertations and projects, and welcomes contact from potential students.